conan-io/conan-center-index/docs/how_to_add_packages.md

     * [Updating conan hooks on your machine](#updating-conan-hooks-on-your-machine)
   * [Debugging failed builds](#debugging-failed-builds)<!-- endToc -->

-## Join the Early Access Program
+## Request access

-:one: The first step in adding packages to ConanCenter is requesting access to the **Early Access Program**.
-To enroll in EAP, please write a comment requesting access in this GitHub [issue](https://github.com/conan-io/conan-center-index/issues/4).
-The EAP was designed to onboard authors to the new process.
+:one: The first step in adding packages to ConanCenter is requesting access.
+To enroll in ConanCenter repository, please write a comment requesting access in this GitHub [issue](https://github.com/conan-io/conan-center-index/issues/4).
+Feel free to introduce yourself and your motivation to join ConanCenter.

-All EAP requests are reviewed and approved (or denied) every week, thus your request can take one week to be approved, so don't worry.
+All requests are reviewed and approved every week, please be patient, the process is not automated and it won't be.
 This process helps conan-center-index against spam and malicious code.

 ## Submitting a Package